nandanugg/NoteAPIWithMySQL/init.md

 a variable.

-The scope of debugging actually is more than that, by `console.log()` (or we can call it in future "logging") we can also make sure that our program is running as intended, for example if we want to make sure that the variable we insert inside an if statement, is as expected.
+The scope of debugging actually is more than that, by `console.log()` (or we can call it in future "logging") we can make sure that our program is running as intended, for example if we want to make sure that the variable we insert inside an if statement, is as expected.

 ### VSCode debugging